mr-mixas/Struct-Diff.pm/README.md

             return Dumper @_;
         }

-    But, comparing to `Storable` it has two another issues: speed and unability to distinguish numbers from their string representations.
+    But comparing to [Storable](https://metacpan.org/pod/Storable) it has two other issues: speed and unability to distinguish numbers from their string representations.

 # LIMITATIONS

 Only arrays and hashes traversed.
-All other data types compared by reference addresses and content.
+All other types compared by reference address and serialized content.

 ["freeze" in Storable](https://metacpan.org/pod/Storable#freeze) (serializer used by default) will fail serializing compiled regexps, so, consider to use other serializer if data contains regular